Carla Simón

-Carla Simón Pipó (born 22 December 1986) is a Spanish film director.
-Most known for her films Summer 1993 (2017) and Alcarràs (2022), for the latter she received the Golden Bear at the 72nd Berlin International Film Festival.
+Carla Simón Pipó (born 29 December 1986) is a Spanish filmmaker.
+She is best known for her films Summer 1993 (2017) and Alcarràs (2022); for the latter she received the Golden Bear at the 72nd Berlin International Film Festival.

-Biography
+Early life and education

-Simón was born 22 December 1986 in Barcelona and spent her youth in the Catalan village of Les Planes d'Hostoles.
-By the age of six, her parents died of AIDS so she had to live with her uncle and his family in Garrotxa in northern Catalonia.
+Carla Simón Pipó was born on 29 December 1986 in Barcelona and spent her youth in the Catalan village of Les Planes d'Hostoles.
+By the age of six, her parents had died of AIDS, so she had to live with her uncle and his family in Garrotxa in northern Catalonia.
 Her father was Galician.

+She first studied filmmaking at the University of California, Santa Barbara, United States, where she made two short films: Women (2009) and Lovers (2010).

-In 2009, Simón graduated from studying film science at the Universitat Autònoma de Barcelona.
+In 2009, Simón graduated with a degree in audiovisual communication at the Universitat Autònoma de Barcelona.
 In 2010, she studied television work at Televisió de Catalunya and later at the London Film School.
 During her time in London she directed the documentary film Born Positive and the short film Lipstick.

+Career

-Her first feature film, Summer 1993 (2017), follows her own youth experience.
+Simón's first feature film, Summer 1993 (2017), is based on her own experiences in her youth.
 The plot revolves around a young girl and her reaction to and ways of handling her parents' sudden death.
 Filming took place over six weeks in rural Garrotxa, where Simón grew up.

-The film had its world premiere at the Generation section of the 67th Berlin International Film Festival, where it won the award for Debut Film at the 67th Berlin International Film Festival.
-It also won thirty awards in numerous festivals and ceremonies, amongst them the Golden Biznaga for Best Film at the Málaga Film Festival, and the Goya Award for Best New Director.
+The film had its world premiere at the Generation section of the 67th Berlin International Film Festival, where it won the award for Debut Film.
+It also won 30 awards in numerous festivals and ceremonies, amongst them the Golden Biznaga for Best Film at the Málaga Film Festival, and the Goya Award for Best New Director.
 It was also chosen as Spain's submission for Best Foreign Film at the 90th Academy Awards, the second Catalan-language film to be submitted to the Academy Awards by the Spanish Film Academy.

-Simón's sophomore feature, Alcarràs (2022), won the Golden Bear at the 72nd Berlinale, becoming the first Catalan-language film to do so.
+Simón's second feature, Alcarràs (2022), won the Golden Bear at the 72nd Berlinale, becoming the first Catalan-language film to do so.
 The film follows the disappearance of family-based agricultural activities, in the traditional peach-harvesting fields of Catalonia.
 The film was also selected as the Spanish entry for the Best International Feature Film at the 95th Academy Awards, but it was not nominated.

-In 2025, Simón third film Romería was selected for the main competition of the 2025 Cannes Film Festival, where it was nominated for the Palme d'Or, marking her first film at the festival's main competition.
-A semi-autobiographical film, the plot follows a young orphaned woman traveling to Vigo seeking the truth about her biological father past, an AIDS victim in the early 1990s.
+Simón's third film, Romería (2025), was selected for the main competition of the 2025 Cannes Film Festival, where it was nominated for the Palme d'Or, marking her first film at the festival's main competition.
+A semi-autobiographical film, the plot follows a young orphaned woman travelling to Vigo seeking the truth about her biological father's past, an AIDS victim in the early 1990s.

+In 2026, Simón was announced as jury president for the shorts films competition of the 2026 Cannes Film Festival.